The 2022-23 UEFA Women's Champions League will be the 22nd iteration of the European women's…

 After this round, which gets you down to the quarterfinals, it’s all random as to who plays whom.
 Each round is the same until the Final is played, generally in late May in front of a massive crowd of corporate tycoons and FIFA dons and wiseguys.
 Oh, and a handful of fans from each club.

-Real Madrid have won this thing more often than anyone else: 14 times, including the most recent one.
+Real Madrid have won this thing more often than anyone else: 15 times.
 Liverpool, with six, lead England in European titles, something they like to remind Manchester United (three titles) of with a few different songs.

 UEFA Champions League Recent Results and Schedules